-In 2019, the NHIS questionnaire underwent a major revision.
-The 2018 and prior NHIS questionnaires collected detailed information on all family members through the Family Core component.
-The Family Core component collected information on everyone in the family and included sections on family relationships, health status and limitations of activities, health care access and utilization, health insurance, etc. The redesigned 2019 NHIS no longer has a Family Core component, and as a result 2019 NHIS doesn't have as much information on every family member as previous survey years.
-The 2019 NHIS collected basic demographics for all persons in the household, such as age, sex, race and ethnicity, and also employment status and education for all the adults in the household.

-Additionally, through 2018, all families within a household were included in the survey, and within each family, one adult (sample adult) and one child (if any; sample child) were randomly selected for sample adult and sample child interviews.
-The 2019 NHIS no longer sampled respondents separately from each family, but instead randomly sampled one adult (sample adult) and one child (if children are present, the sample child) within a household without considering whether they were from the same family.
+- The 2018 and prior NHIS questionnaires collected detailed information on all family members through the Family Core component.
+The Family Core component collected information on everyone in the family and included sections on family relationships, health status, limitations of activities, health care access and utilization, and health insurance.
+Since 2019, the NHIS questionnaire no longer has a Family Core component, and does not collect as much information on every family member.
+The 2020 NHIS, like the 2019 NHIS, collected basic demographics for all persons in the household, such as age, sex, race and ethnicity, and employment status and education for all the adults in the household. - Additionally, through 2018, all families within a household were included in the survey, and within each family, one adult (sample adult) and one child (if any; sample child) were randomly selected for sample adult and sample child interviews.
+Starting in 2019, the NHIS no longer sampled respondents separately from each family, but instead randomly sampled one adult (sample adult) and one child (if any; the sample child) within a household without considering whether they were from the same family.
 For households with multiple families, the sample adult and sample child could potentially be from different families.

-Lastly, as mentioned above, the personal earnings from employment in the previous calendar year was no longer collected in 2019 NHIS; instead only total family income in the previous calendar was collected.
-In the 2019 NHIS, the respondent was asked about total combined family income for all family members including children as follows: "What is your best estimate of {your total income/the total income of all family members} from all sources, before taxes, in {last calendar year}?"
-If the respondent refused or did not know the amount, a series of income bracketing questions were asked starting with the question: "Was your total family income from all sources less than 250% of poverty threshold or 250% of poverty threshold or more?" (see the Survey Description Document's Family Income section for the exact fill values used for the poverty threshold in the instrument).
+Lastly, as mentioned above, the personal earnings from employment in the previous calendar year was no longer collected in 2019 NHIS and forward; instead only total family income in the previous calendar was collected.
+The respondent was asked about total combined family income for all family members including children as follows: "What is your best estimate of {your total income/the total income of all family members} from all sources, before taxes, in {last calendar year}?"
+If the respondent refused or did not know the amount, a series of income bracketing questions were asked starting with the question: "Was your total family income from all sources less than <<250% of poverty threshold>> or <<250% of poverty threshold>> or more?" (see the Survey Description Document's Family Income section for the exact fill values used for the poverty threshold in the instrument).
 The poverty threshold was based on the size of their family, the number of children and the presence of a person aged 66 years or over.
 The poverty threshold dollar amounts are adjusted each year.
 Depending on the response to the 250% of poverty question, different follow-up questions were asked such as those about incomes greater than or less than 138%, 100%, 200% of poverty threshold.
-In addition, follow-up questions of income ranges were asked based on the respondent's answers including "was your total family income from all sources less than \$75,000 or \$75,000 or more?", "less than \$100,000 or \$100,000 or more", "less than 400% of poverty threshold or 400% of poverty threshold or more" and "less than \$150,000 or \$150,000 or more" (see the questionnaire report for the exact series of questions and skip patterns).
+In addition, follow-up questions of income ranges were asked based on the respondent's answers including "was your total family income from all sources less than \$75,000 or \$75,000 or more?", "less than \$100,000 or \$100,000 or more", "less than 400% of poverty threshold or 400% of poverty threshold or more" and "less than \$150,000 or \$150,000 or more" (see the questionnaire for the exact questions and skip patterns).